AbhishekMandapmalvi/self_balancing_robot/README.md

 ## Features

 ### 1. Self-Balancing Mechanism
-- Implemented **cascaded PID controllers** to achieve precise balance control.
+- Implemented **three cascaded PID controllers** to achieve precise balance control.
 - Real-time control tasks are handled by an **Arduino Mega** to ensure no delays in balancing.
 - IMU readings (pitch, yaw, roll, and motion data) are provided by the **BNO055 sensor**.